acani/Chats/README.md

 3. Open `Clients/iPhone/Chats.xcodeproj` and press Command-R to run the app

-Note: User data (e.g., phone number, first & last names, email address, etc.) are sent over SSL to [Heroku][5], stored with [PostgreSQL][6], and may be deleted at anytime for any reason.
+Note: User data (e.g., first & last names, email address, etc.) are sent over SSL to [Heroku][5], stored with [PostgreSQL][6], and may be deleted at anytime for any reason.

 For more information, check out the [wiki][7].